What is Una Europa?

 - Université Paris 1 Panthéon-Sorbonne

 - Helsingin Yliopisto / Helsingfors Universitet (University of Helsinki)

 Una Europa was founded under Belgian law as a not-for-profit organization on February 1, 2019.
 Our universities have been educating Europe for almost 1,000 years.
-Together, we teach more than 400,000 students, and our combined student and staff community encompasses nearly half a million people.
+Together, we teach more than half a million students, and count almost 100 000 university staff among our network.
 Una Europa aims to draw on our collective strengths to create a truly European inter-university environment, a University of the Future: by entering into agreements facilitating joint degree programs and doctoral research, by promoting student and staff mobility and exchanges, by increasing digital teaching programs, through joint participation in EU-funded projects and shared research networks, and last but not least, through developing innovative new formats for joint working practices.